Research

 What we do

 Proteins are central to any living organism.
 To protect cells from dysfunctional and toxic, disease-causing proteins formed by aberrant translation, eukaryotic co-translational quality control pathways detect translation defects and remove aberrant protein products, together with associated faulty mRNA blueprints and sometimes faulty ribosomal components.
-Much is still unknown about the molecular mechanisms underlying co-translational quality control, and how these interact with other cellular machineries and with organismal health and life cycle.
+Our team is mostly interested in what happens when ribosomes get stuck during translation, and what happens when following ribosomes collide into them.
+To respond to these molecular 'car crashes', cells have evolved various molecular 'emergency services'.
+For an overview of what is known so far in the field, have a look at our review Molecular Highway Patrol for Ribosome Collisions.
+While this is a fast-developing field, much is still unknown about the molecular mechanisms underlying translation quality control, and how these interact with other cellular machineries and with organismal health and life cycle.
 These are research objects in my group.
-We use sequencing-based methods, most prominently UV crosslinking and analysis of cDNA (CRAC), to study RNA-protein interactions, translation and RNA modification in the context of co-translational quality control.
-These techniques provide a unique toolbox to approach our key questions:
+We use sequencing-based methods, for example UV crosslinking and analysis of cDNA (CRAC), and nanopore sequencing, as well as different molecular biology and biochemical methods to study RNA-protein interactions, translation and RNA modification in the context of translation quality control.
+These techniques provide a unique toolbox to approach our key aims: